NobbyBop/cs392-bun/README.md

 ### Logistics
 The simplest category - takes the user question and cross-checks the provided course info and syllabus to find the answer.
-Some example messages that would be redirected to Logistics:
+Some example messages that would be forwarded to Logistics:
 ```
 {
         "user": "Student",